Stamatios-Korres/recommendation_Gans/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Place the corresponding dataset in the file 'datasets/movielens/'.
 Our current version only support the dataset MovieLens datasets.
 The files must be saved in '.hdf5' format, e.g movielens_10M.hdf5 .

 ### Usage